houen/www.houen.net/_pages/work-guide.md

     - Post-morten
 - You cannot fix culture with structure
 - Maximum 70% workload so you have capacity to handle the unexpected
+- Trust your engineers
+- Provide decent workspaces for your engineers
+  - Provide a quiet, calm environment for your engineers
+    - Never, ever place engineering in the same room as sales
+- Provide phone booth boxes